standardgalactic/zet/_posts/2017-12-24-bidirectional-assemblers.md

 This part of the project to formalise the ARM architecture specification was both a technical success and a tech transfer failure.

-On the one hand, it worked: we test the disassembler against hand-written disassemblers on all 2^32 encodings; we tested that assembling the disassembly of any opcode results in the same opcode on all 2^32 encodings.
+On the one hand, it worked: we tested the disassembler against hand-written disassemblers on all 2^32 encodings; we tested that assembling the disassembly of any opcode results in the same opcode on all 2^32 encodings.

-But, there was no demand within the company for this work because ARM already hand assemblers and disassemblers and because the GNU assembler contribution rules would have required contribution of the source files that we use to generate the XML and all the scripts that generate the XML and lots and lots of other parts of the sausage factory.
+But, there was no demand within the company for this work because ARM already hand-written assemblers and disassemblers and because the GNU assembler contribution rules would have required contribution of the source files that we use to generate the XML and all the scripts that generate the XML and lots and lots of other parts of the sausage factory.